Take Me Out (song): Background

 Franz Ferdinand formed in Glasgow in 2002 and wrote "Take Me Out" the following year.
-Songwriter Alex Kapranos said the idea for the song's theme came from watching a snipers' duel in Enemy at the Gates and that "it felt like a very good metaphor for the kind of romantic situations that we sometimes find ourselves in".
+Songwriter Alex Kapranos said the idea for the song's theme came from watching a snipers' duel in the film Enemy at the Gates and that "it felt like a very good metaphor for the kind of romantic situations that we sometimes find ourselves in".

 Composition

 "Take Me Out" has been described musically as post-punk revival, indie rock, dance-rock, garage rock, and art rock.
 Its first section is fast tempo guitar driven, with notes of a chord separated into individual notes, which was influenced by Giorgio Moroder, followed by a slower second section with disco hi-hat patterns and snare drums.

 The call and answer guitar riff and vocal melody were inspired by blues musician Howlin' Wolf.
 The band attempted different arrangements before settling on a mid-song tempo change.
 Alex Kapranos said: "The verses sounded better played a little bit faster and the chorus sounded better played a little slower and we could never quite work it out...
 I had this idea that we’re going to take all of the verses, put them at the beginning of the song, and then we’re going to slow it down and play all the choruses, which is kind of the wrong way to do it."